karrla/gitbook/support_and_feedback.md

 ###**TolaData-Users Slack channel**
 Join the discussions about TolaData with other TolaData users

+<p style="font-size:20px"> <b> [Tola.Work](http://tola.work)

-[Tola.Work](http://tola.work) is our work queue for the whole TolaData system.
+Our work queue for the whole TolaData system is [Tola.Work](tola.work).
 Please report your requests by filling out a ticket.
 Please first search existing tickets to see if someone has already reported the issue or the requested enhancement.

 [Search](http://tola.work/helpdesk/tickets/)
  and [Vote!](http://tola.work/helpdesk/tickets/)